OrdnanceSurvey/OS-VectorMap-District-stylesheets/ESRI Shapefile stylesheets/ESRI stylesheets (LYR)/Full colour style/README.md

 # OS VectorMap District Full colour style

-These are QML files for OS VectorMap District in ESRI Shapefile format for use in ESRI ArcGIS.
+These are LYR files for OS VectorMap District in ESRI Shapefile format for use in ESRI ArcGIS.

 *They have been designed to work with the data as it is supplied.*